 Bridled Honeyeater, Pied Monarch, and Victoria's Riflebird can be seen in and around Daintree.
 Also of enormous interest to birdwatchers

-Mangrove Robin, Lovely Fairy-wren, Double-eyed Fig Parrot, Red-necked Crake and of course, the Southern Cassowary which is often seen
+Bittern, Mangrove Robin, Lovely Fairy-wren, Double-eyed Fig Parrot, Red-necked Crake and of course, the Southern Cassowary which

-birding tours are available to keep the keen birder busy during their visit to Daintree, and we encourage all birdwatchers to take
+and land based birding tours are available to keep the keen birder busy during their visit to Daintree, and we encourage all birdwatchers

 some recommended itinerarys for both the serious birder and the casual birder alike and for those with an interest in wildlife generally.

 Daintree is an excellent base for those who wish to photograph wildlife and nature.

 is complied by Andrew and Trish Forsyth, keen birdwatchers and owner/operators of the multi award winning Red Mill House in Daintree.

 Red Mill House is world renown and has been the birdwatching accommodation of choice in the Daintree since the early 1990s.

 Red Mill House site also has detailed information on Daintree Birds with descriptions and photos of many species, and a Daintree Checklist which